UX Research • Cognitive Science • Product Strategy

-Using cognitive science to guide product decisions and user experience.
+Applying cognitive science and experimental research to improve product decisions and user experience.

 Daniel Schor